Discover Amsterdam

 Live, Work and Study

 While Amsterdam’s world-heritage Canal Ring provides the perfect backdrop to any romantic getaway, there are plenty of reasons for couples to venture outside the city limits.
 In fact, heading into the regions surrounding Amsterdam is a great way to escape the crowds and find lesser-known spots.
-Take a bike, car or boat with your significant other (or members of your own household) and you’ll be richly rewarded by all that the Amsterdam Area has to offer.
-Here are our tips for trips for two.
+Take a bike, car or boat with your significant other (or members of your own household) for a day trip or weekend away, and you’ll be richly rewarded by all that the Amsterdam Area has to offer when it comes to romance.

 Sail a boat down the Amstel